mathialo/bython/README.md

 	> cd bython
 	> sudo make install

 This will compile bython from source, copy the binaries to "/usr/local/bython" and create a symbolic link in "/usr/local/bin" so that bython is available from the shell.
-If you allready have an installation of bython, but have downloaded a new version and want to update, type

-	> sudo make update

 To uninstall, simply run

 	> sudo make uninstall